-(d) Projects
+(d) Projects - Free Zone

-There shall be a thirty (30) km free zone around the projects excluding the Metro Vancouver Area.
-For local residents, kilometers shall be paid from the boundary of the free zone around the project.
+There will be a thirty (30) KM free zone around the projects excluding the Metro Vancouver Area.
+For local residents, kilometers will be paid from the boundary of the free zone around the project.
 Workers employed by any contractor within an identified free zone who resides outside of that same free zone will be paid according to the Kilometer Chart from the project to their residence less thirty (30) km.
-The project must be within the one hundred and twenty (120) km zone as outlined in the definition of a local resident.
+The project must be within the one hundred (100) km zone as outlined in Article 7.07 (e).